Glenis enjoys history, food, and tradition. Soul cakes, which she bakes on Halloween, satisfy all three of these

 Trick-or-treaters who beg at the door on Halloween hoping for a donation of candy might be surprised to be given soul cakes instead.
 But offering them observes an ancient tradition.
-In medieval days, when Roman Catholicism was the established Church in the United Kingdom, these cakes were historically given to the poor in exchange for their prayers for departed souls trapped in purgatory.
-There is a variety of recipes—this one dates from the Victorian age.
+In medieval days, when Roman Catholicism was the established Church in the United Kingdom, these cakes were given to the poor in exchange for their prayers for departed souls trapped in purgatory.
+There are a variety of recipes—this one dates from the Victorian age.
 This recipe makes 14 large cakes.

 - 340g plain flour (sifted)